 Objective Status Summary of achievements 1 launched project website based on a joint project Work in progress The Platone website launched in November 2019. design, with a constantly increasing and up-to-date URL: www.Platone-h2020.eu high-quality content based on the progress of the project (link list, publications on results, trial description etc.) Off page and on page SEO ensures high visibility for online content.
 An annual revision of the website ensures its topicality and focus.
 In addition, partial extensions are implemented as ready or as needed (e.g. ADB section, Use Cases demonstrations).
 Links to Platone social media channels are prominently provided.
 Further content is continuously provided according to the project progress.
-1 launched community hub within the second project year Work in progress The launch of the cross-project flexibility community platform, planned for autumn 2021, was postponed to the first quarter of 2022.
-On the 19 th of November 2020 a kick-off event to merge the work on flexibility solutions to a new level of exchange in form of a cross-project flexibility community was co-organised by Platone.
+1 launched community hub within the second project year Work in progress On the 19 November 2020 a kick-off event to merge the work on flexibility solutions to a new level of exchange in form of a cross-project flexibility community was co-organised by Platone.
 Project members of the EU H2020 projects of DECIDE, edgeFLEX and FEVER participated.
 Participants agreed on follow-up workshops to further discuss the different topics.
 A pre-event to promote the flexibility community hub, to let community grow and to involve already active participants, further stakeholders and potential members took place in form of a EUSEW Energy Talk in October 2021.
-The constitutional meeting of the user group on FlexOffer will take place in the context of the Enlit Europe 2021 in Milan.
+The constitutional meeting of the user group on FlexOffer took place in the context of the Enlit Europe 2021 in Milan.
+The cross-project flexibility community platform "The FlexCommunity" was officially launched on